Licensing guidance, good practice on firearms law, and forms for applying for approvals under the law.

 Other publications include:

-- Section 5 authorisation to protect UK-registered ships: guidance to applicants - outlines the interim authorisation process on the use of armed guards on UK-registered ships
+- section 5 authorisation to protect UK-registered ships: guidance to applicants - outlines the authorisation process on the use of armed guards on UK-registered ships

-- Interim process for section 5 authorisation for maritime armed security applications: questions and answers - series of frequently asked question about the process for applicants seeking authorisation under section 5
+- process for section 5 authorisation for maritime armed security applications: questions and answers - advice about the process for applicants seeking authorisation under section 5